LMAX-Exchange/puppet-networking-example/README.md

 ```

 This will by default create payments network IPs in the 10.10.5.0/24, 10.11.5.0/24 and 10.12.5.0/24 ranges by default, but
-we need them the same.
-We can override the default payments subnet in Hiera to specify common IP range:
+we need them as the same IP range.
+We can override the Payments subnet in Hiera to specify common IP range:

 ```yaml
 ---